SC-Jiang/SC-Jiang.github.io/_pages/mypublications.md

 **Working Papers**

-1. Robust Base-stock Policy with Constant Lead Time to Cope with Demand Surges: Closed-Form Solutions and Applications. (with Chung Piaw TEO and Zhaolin Li)
+1. Robust Base-stock Policy with Constant Lead Time to Cope with Sums of Non-identically Distributed Random Demands: Closed-Form Solution and Application. (with Chung Piaw TEO, Zhaolin Li, and Sheng Bi)

 2. Warehouse-Retailer Network Planning under Partial Flexibility Strategy to Cope with Demand Surges: A Sample-based Approach. (with Qihuan Zhang and Min Huang)